ncar-presentations/git-lecture-2025/slides/lecture.md

 ### Make things <span style="color:rgb(255, 123, 0)">better</span>!

+Make an *issue* for a problem you find, or a *suggestion* for improvement.
 Make a **change** to the code

 Take a look at the changes you have made with